karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 of the tensor class that represents this type, with no enum conversion needed.
 For example, `Placeholder<TInt32> p = tf.placeholder(TInt32.DTYPE)`.

-Sometimes, we still need a supported `DataType` from an ordinal value returned by TensorFlow C++ core.
+Sometimes, we still need to find a supported `DataType` from an ordinal value returned by TensorFlow C++ core.
 In this case, we have no choice but to have a revert lookup method, something like `DataTypes.valueOf(int ordinal)`.
 Fortunately, this is more a requirement internal to the TF Java core client and shouldn't be needed by the users.